TrueWinter/birch/README.md

 # Birch

 Birch is a Minecraft log viewer that allows you to easily search chat logs.
-It is currently in beta, and runs on Windows and Mac.
+It can be used on Windows and Mac.

 | ![Main window](.github/images/main.png) |
 |:---:|